 The NHS has planned extensively to deliver the largest vaccination programme in our history.
-The first vaccine (Pfizer/BioNTech) has been rigorously tested and confirmed as safe and highly effective by the expert Medicines and Healthcare products Regulatory Agency (MHRA).
-The vaccine rollout began on 8 December 2020.
-In late December, a second Covid vaccine (from Oxford University/AstraZeneca) was authorised by the MHRA.
-This will start to be delivered from 4 January 2021.
-Initially this vaccine will be given in hospitals.
+The first COVID-19 vaccine (Pfizer/BioNTech) has been rigorously tested and confirmed as safe and highly effective by the expert Medicines and Healthcare products Regulatory Agency (MHRA).
+The Pfizer/BioNTech vaccine rollout began on 8 December 2020 and the second vaccine, Oxford University/AstraZeneca, in early January 2021.
+A third Covid vaccine, Moderna was approved by the MHRA in January.

 Click below for the latest information on…

 >> Latest headlines: COVID-19 vaccine rollout in south east London (SEL)

 >> Get Involved – What can I do to support the vaccine rollout?